Step 3: Android Activities, Layouts and Views — How Every Screen Is Built

 super.onCreate(savedInstanceState)

-setContentView(R.layout.activity_main) // Links to the layout file
+// Links this Activity to activity_main.xml layout

 }